dgs700/angular-custom-element/README.md

 #### Options for the Custom Element config object

 The format and options are similar to X-Tags, but there are some differences.
+Also keep in mind that the context of any code placed in the element config object executes *outside of* AngularJS, so it should be VanillaJS and framework agnostic.

 **parent: element prototype** (optional) is the element prototype we wish to inherit from.
 It defaults to HTMLElement.
 You may inherit from standard HTML elements or other custom elements.